Multisample DNA + Protein#

 # Heatmap with the features grouped by the genes

-# If you want to plot just a subset of genes, you can put them in list format for features
+# To plot just a subset of genes, put them in list format for the features argument

 fig = sample_two.cnv.heatmap('ploidy', features='genes', convolve=1) #features=["ASXL1", "EZH2",'TP53']